 Here’s an example breakdown of the meaningful activities that a care home (such as a nursing home) could offer to its residents on a daily or weekly basis:

 Plenty of care homes offer exercise classes which residents can take part in while seated on a mat or stood up - whatever works best for their own fitness levels.
 Classes like this should be fun, interactive and rewarding for everyone taking part.
-They should also play a big part in helping you or your family member remain active while building up confidence and feeling independent.
+They should also play a big part in helping you or your family member remain active while building up confidence and feeling independent in care.

 Here are some other ideas for meaningful activities that can be easily set up within a care home.
 We’ve arranged them alphabetically to make this list easy to navigate!